 Business booths at this expo are categorized and priced according to location and size.
-A booth in the main Building goes for $400.00, while a both in Tent goes for $300.00 and an individual booth outdoor goes for $700.00 (20×30).
+A booth in the main building goes for $400.00, while a booth under the tent goes for $300.00 and an individual booth outdoor goes for $700.00 (20×30).

 The Expo which, as mentioned, is free of entrance fees, gathers a large portion of its operational funds through the selling of booths as well as through sponsorship from large businesses.
 A Gold Sponsorship spot costs $3,000.00 and includes all advertising materials for the Expo, radio ads, Newspaper ads, and banners and fliers.
 A Silver Sponsorship costs $1,500.00 and includes radio coverage.